It’s been said that this essential science is actually a teacher, pushing us to question, observe, evaluate and solve.

 With courses for majors and non-majors, Waubonsee’s biology curriculum is built for students who see a future in science and a career discovering its mysteries.

-FREE LAB KITS THIS FALL!
-You'll receive the required lab kit at no charge when you take BIO101, BIO111 or BIO122 this fall.
+FREE LAB KITS THIS SPRING!
+You'll receive the required lab kit at no charge when you take BIO101 online this spring.
 Once you enroll, you’ll receive a code via Waubonsee email the first day of class.
 Submit the code with your address and the kit will be sent directly to you.
-Students enrolling in BIO250 will receive free access to a virtual lab.

 Studying Biology at Waubonsee

 Biology students at Waubonsee explore the stories of living things: how they work, interact and evolve.

 Our hands-on science facilities are state-of-the-art, with biology labs at our Aurora Downtown and Sugar Grove Campuses.
 Even if you take online classes, our knowledgeable faculty will inspire and encourage you—and additional academic assistance is available too.